bbux-dev/datacraft/docs/source/usage.rst

       }
     }

-In the above spec, the number of users created will be weighted so that half the time there are two, and the other half there are three or four.
+In the spec above, the number of users created will be weighted so that half the time there are two, and the other half there are three or four.
 NOTE: It is important to make sure that the ``count`` param is equal to the maximum number that will be indexed.
 If it is less, then there will be empty line items whenever the num_users exceeds the count.